 Kidney Cancer in Cats

-Causes of kidney cancer in cats may possibly be the untreated urinary tract infection, swallowing of toxins into the body, being in contact with toxins and FeLV infection, which is the main cause of kidney cancer.
+Causes of kidney cancer in cats may the untreated urinary tract infection, swallowing of toxins into the body, being in contact with toxins and FeLV infection, which is the main cause of kidney cancer.

 Kidneys are one of the essential organs in the body.
 Being in a 2-bean-like shape and located in the lower part of the abdomen; it is responsible primarily for filtering the waste and excessive fluid in the blood.
 When renal cells grow abnormally and uncontrollably, malignant tumors will develop in the lining of the kidney tubules, which are also known as” renal cell carcinoma”.
 These tumors are likely to spread to other parts of the body, esp. the nearby lymph nodes and lungs.